NCAR/dart-developers-guide/src/index.md

-# Welcome to the DART developers handbook
+# Welcome to the DART Developer's Guide

 ## Goal of this document